OpenRockets/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card/README.md

 # 🐞 Creating a CSS-only Expanding Card

-This document details a CSS-only solution to create an expanding card effect.
-This effect involves a card that, on hover, expands to reveal more content.
-We will achieve this using pure CSS, avoiding JavaScript entirely.
-This example utilizes CSS3 transitions for smooth animation.
+This document details a CSS-only solution for creating an expanding card effect.
+The card expands vertically when hovered over, revealing hidden content.
+This is achieved using pure CSS3 transitions and transforms, without the need for JavaScript.
+We'll leverage the `max-height` property and transitions for a smooth animation.

-**Description of the Styling:**
+## Description of the Styling

-The card is designed with a simple, clean look.
-On hover, the card increases in width and height, smoothly revealing hidden content within.
-We utilize the `transition` property for animation and `transform: scale()` for the expansion effect.
-The hidden content is initially positioned absolutely and uses `max-height` to control its initial collapsed state.
-On hover, `max-height` is removed.
+The styling focuses on creating a card with a limited initial height.
+On hover, the `max-height` is increased to allow the hidden content to become visible.
+A smooth transition ensures a visually appealing animation.
+We'll use simple styling for clarity, but this could easily be adapted using a CSS framework like Tailwind CSS.

-**Full Code:**
+## Full Code

 ```html
 <!DOCTYPE html>